SharonNicG/52954-Machine-Learning-and-Statistics/README.md

 <br>

 ## Credits
+ - Statiics Illustration <a href="https://twitter.com/twisteddoodles">Twisted Doodles</a> at <a href="https://twitter.com/twisteddoodles/status/960801583012380672">twitter.com/twisteddoodles/</a>.
+ - Boston landscape photo <a href="https://unsplash.com/@michaelwb?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Michael Browning</a> on <a href="https://unsplash.com/s/photos/boston?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>.
-As with so many of my projects, I have relied upon the faithful users of [StackOverflow](https://stackoverflow.com/).
+ - As with so many of my projects, I have relied upon the faithful users of [StackOverflow](https://stackoverflow.com/).
 Where relevant, StackOverflow pages are cited in the reference section of the notebooks.
 But for resolutions to minor issues (that may have derailed me for hours) and for the comfort in knowing someone else has made the same mistake, I thank them.
 <br>

 ## References